matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 ## Proposal

-A new endpoint will be added to the Client Server API: `POST /_matrix/client/r0/account/3pid/identity/bind`, and requires authentication.
+A new endpoint will be added to the Client Server API: `POST /_matrix/client/r0/account/3pid/identity/bind`, and will require authentication.
 The endpoint definition is the same as `POST /_matrix/client/r0/account/3pid`, minus the `bind` flag.

-An example of binding a threepid to an identity server with this new endpoint:
+An example of binding a threepid to **an identity server only** with this new endpoint is as follows:

 First the client must request the threepid be validated by its chosen identity server.